 How Much Money is in the World?

 Money is the most essential commodity in any economic system.
 It translates to power, the capacity to make a choice and comfort.
-However, measuring the total money in the world may not be feasible.
+However, measuring the total money in the world may not be very easy.

 How Much Money is in the World?

-According to a 2021 report, there's roughly $40 trillion in circulation, that is narrow money.
-Narrow money, often represented as M0 is liquid assets; physical money and those in savings and checkings.
-This also includes deposits in money-market accounts - they are not physical money but can be used for digital transactions.
+That is narrow money.
+Narrow money, often represented as M0 is liquid assets; physical money and those in savings and checking accounts.
+This also includes deposits in money-market accounts - these are not physical money but can be used for digital transactions.

 Take a look at our Master the Art of Money Book now on Amazon at just £1.99!